jlithgow/Procedurally-Generated-Vase-Python-in-Grasshopper-for-Rhino3D-/README.md

 This program procedurally generates a vase by using Grasshoppers existing Library for 3d shape generation.
 The algorithm works by generating a random number of points then creating a NURBS curve, an offset surface function will be used to add a thickness to the vase for 3d printing.

-## When your project is completed, you will then add the following sections:

 ## Timeline

 Road map for this project.